geseib/vpcintro/website/content/40-firstec2/42-Test Connectivity.md

 1. From the **Amazon EC2** console and from the left menu select **Instances**.

     ![connect button](/images/testec2-list.png)
-1. Check the box next to your instance in the list and Click the **Connectt** button aboe the list.
+1. Check the box next to your instance in the list and Click the **Connect** button aboe the list.

     ![connect session manager](/images/testec2-connect.png)
 1. Click the radio button next to  **Session Manager** and click the **Connect** button. _this will bring up a new browser tab with the Linux bash shell_